Skip to content

 I think the frustration is understandable, but the reaction is also a bit harsher than these games deserve individually.
 Darktide has improved massively since its rough 2024 PS5 launch.
 Fatshark has overhauled progression, added content, and tightened the core loop to the point where it's one of the better co-op shooters on the platform right now.
 If you have friends who play, it's an easy recommendation.
 Grounded is a charming survival game from Obsidian that found a real audience on Xbox and PC.
 Neither of these are bad games.
 The problem isn't quality; it's curation.
 Stacking three multiplayer-focused titles in one month, on a platform where the audience has repeatedly told you they want single-player games, is a self-inflicted wound.

 Nickelodeon All-Star Brawl 2 pulling just 2% interest is particularly grim, though not surprising.
-The game struggled to maintain a player base even at launch, and offering it through PS Plus now feels less like a highlight and more like clearing inventory.
+The game struggled to maintain a player base even at launch, and offering it through PS Plus now is less like a highlight and more like clearing inventory.

 June's broader PS5 release calendar does at least offer alternatives for people willing to spend outside their subscription.
 Gothic 1 Remake arrives June 5, Adventures of Elliot on June 18, and Hell Let Loose: Vietnam the same day.
 But that's cold comfort if you're paying for PS Plus Essential and expecting the monthly drops to occasionally include something you actually want to play.
 Sony had a strong May with Mixtape and 007 First Light landing for subscribers; June feels like the hangover.